The page has been translated by Gen AI.

 Caution

-• If you directly add a Security Group on the Virtual Server service page to nodes created by Kubernetes Engine, they may be automatically released because they are not managed by Kubernetes Engine.
+• If you directly add a Security Group on the Virtual Server service page for nodes created by Kubernetes Engine, it may be automatically released because it is not managed by Kubernetes Engine.

 • For nodes, the Security Group must be added/managed in the network settings of the Kubernetes Engine service.